Noella-Ntare/Heartspace/README.md

-HeArtSpace is a Art for Healing platform
+HeArtSpace is an Art for Healing platform